derykmakgill/krawisz/test.md

 >What we want is fully anonymous, *ultra low transaction cost,* transferable units of exchange.
 If we get that going the banks will become the obsolete dinasaurs they deserve to become.

+#### 19 Jul 2011

+r/bitcoin owner Atlas is [accused](https://bitcointalk.org/index.php?topic=30211.0) of trying to sell r/bitcoin.
+In the ensuing drama, someone contacts Reddit and he is removed.
+Theymos becomes the moderator.

+#### 11 Sept 2017

+Bitcoin Core developer Matt Corallo submits a [filing](https://www.sec.gov/comments/sr-nysearca-2017-06/nysearca201706-161046.htm) to the Securities and Exchange Commission to ask them to step in and protect consumers from attempts to create a new Bitcoin.

+>I am Matt Corallo, a long-time developer of Bitcoin (around the 10th publicly recorded individual to contribute to the Bitcoin codebase), an expert on Bitcoin's operation, vocal Bitcoin advocate, and strong proponent of the availability of a Bitcoin Exchange-Traded Product (ETP).
+>
+>I have very grave concerns with the proposed rules for the maintaining of Bitcoin deposits and the lack of consumer protection in the event of Bitcoin Network rule changes in the current filings.
+>
+>As described in the S-1 filing for the "Bitcoin Investment Trust" (BIT), a "permanent fork" of Bitcoin may occur when two groups of users disagree as to the rules which define the system (its "consensus rules").
+More specifically, such a "permanent fork" is likely to occur when one group of users wish to make a change to Bitcoin's consensus rules, while another group does not.
+This leads to two cryptocurrencies, and may lead to significant ambiguity around which should be referred to as "Bitcoin".